Ib01/MediaBeaver/README.md

 # Features to be added before our first beta:

-* Add Media Service Selectors.
-These will Use TVDB, TMDB and Open subtitles services to select files for movement and to populate variables used in the destination path.

-* Need to provide more flexibility in how variables / file tokens are modified before being added to the path for eg in the file "game of thrones s1e2.mkv" we may extract the season as "1".
-We may want to further pad the data with 0's on the left. something like fileBots method of chaining methods to variables like: {{name}}.Trim().Pad(0) etc could work?

 * would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

-* Need to capture file extension regadless of the file selection method(regex open subtitles etc...)

 * add move history to the db